 Speaking about temples, one of the most photogenic temples that you can visit in Hanoi is the Tran Quoc Pagoda (Chùa Trấn Quốc).
 This temple was built in the 6th century on the orders of King Ly Nam De, on the banks of the Red River.
 This is not the same river as where the temple can be found now.
 In 1615 the banks crumbled and the temple had to be moved.
 The new location was West Lake, today the largest lake in the city.

 The Pagoda is located a bit outside the city center.
 Take bus 50 to get here, it stops in front of the temple.
-Other buses in the direction of the pagoda are 31, 55A, and 55B.
 Use Google Maps or download the app BusMap to find the best bus option.
 A bus ticket costs 7,000 VND (fixed price for the center of Hanoi).
 Another option would be to book a taxi through the Grab app.

 Entrance fee for Tran Quoc Pagoda: free.